emwaugh/emwaugh.github.io/GIS/urban-resilience/report.md

 AS
 SELECT osm_id
 FROM planet_osm_polygon
-WHERE surface = 'paved' OR surface = 'asphalt' OR building = 'yes';
+WHERE surface = 'paved' OR surface = 'asphalt' OR building IS NOT NULL;
 ```
-In order to combine the two above queries into one with all impervious surfaces, I first buffered the road polylines to make them into polygons.
+In order to combine the two above queries into one shapefile with all impervious surfaces, I first buffered the road polylines to make them into polygons.
 I determined that 5m was a reasonable buffer based on a visual inspection of roads via satellite imagery.

 I also reprojected both layers and the wards layer into the EPSG:32737 coordinate reference system and typecast them as multipolygons.